hashintel/hash/infra/terraform/README.md

 ## Deploy infrastructure with terraform

-Secret environment should be provided in Hashicorp Vault.
+Secret environment should be provided in HashiCorp Vault.
 These are expected in a kvv2 path starting with `pipelines/hash/` and ending with the environment name, e.g. `automation/pipelines/hash/prod`.
 The following secrets are expected:

 ```json
 {